orbisgis/h2gis/docs/dev/ST_PointOnSurface.md

 ### Description

+Returns an interior point of `geom`, if it possible to calculate such a point.
-Returns a `POINT` that lie on the surface of a Geometry.
-If it's impossible to calculate the surface of a Geometry, the point may lie on the boundary of the Geometry.
+Otherwise, returns a point on the boundary of `geom`.

-The returned point is always the same for the same Geometry.
+The point returned is always the same for the same input Geometry.

 {% include sfs-1-2-1.html %}